 Adam is a Member in the firm and is based in the New York office.
 He co-chairs the firm’s Investment Funds Practice.
 Adam counsels hedge funds, private equity funds, broker-dealers, banks, and registered investment companies on regulatory and compliance issues as well as on formation and structuring.
 He represents both well-established and start-up entities.

-Steve is an Of Counsel in the firm and is based in the Boston office.
+Steve is a Member of the firm and is based in the Boston office.
 Steve focuses his practice on financial services law and is globally recognized for his knowledge of anti-money laundering and sanctions regulations.
 He handles regulatory matters for institutions and high-level financial services executives.
 Steve has represented firms as outside counsel, a compliance officer, or in-house counsel before all major US financial services regulators.
 Steve served as counsel to the Committee on Banking and Financial Services of the US House of Representatives for five years during the late 1990s.
 From 1992 to 1995, Steve served as a general attorney in the SEC Office of the General Counsel.

 Laura represents both private and public companies on a broad range of general corporate and securities law matters.
 Prior to joining Mintz Levin she served in clerkships in Massachusetts and Vermont, first as a law clerk to Associate Justice Mary Sullivan in the Massachusetts Appeals Court and later as a law clerk for Chief Justice Paul Reiber in the Vermont Supreme Court.